jonaschn/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 RileyLink (3) fields
 ++++++++++++++++++++

     * **Address:** MAC address of the selected pod communication device defined in the Omnipod Settings.
     * **Name:** Bluetooth identification name of the selected pod communication device defined in your phone's Bluetooth settings.
     * **Battery Level:** Displays the current battery level of the connected pod communication device
-	* **Connected Device:** Model of the Omnipod pod currently communicating with the pod communication device (currently only eros pods work with the RileyLink
+    * **Connected Device:** Model of the Omnipod pod currently communicating with the pod communication device
     * **Connection Status**: The current status of the Bluetooth connection between the pod communication device and the phone running AAPS.
     * **Connection Error:** If there is an error with the pod communication device Bluetooth connection details will be displayed here.
     * **Firmware Version:** Current firmware version installed on the actively connected pod communication device.

 Device (4) fields - With an Active Pod
 ++++++++++++++++++++++++++++++++++++++

     * **Device Type:** The type of device communicating with the pod communication device (Omnipod pod pump)
     * **Device Model:** The model of the active device connected to the pod communication device (the current model name of the Omnipod pod, which is Eros)
     * **Pump Serial Number:** Serial number of the currently activated pod
     * **Pump Frequency:** Communication radio frequency the pod communication device has tuned to enable communication between itself and the pod.
     * **Last Used frequency:** Last known radio frequency the pod used to communicate with the pod communication device.
     * **Last Device Contact:** Date and time of the last contact the pod made with the pod communication device.
     * **Refresh button** manually refresh the settings on this page.

 RileyLink and Active Pod History
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This screen provides information in reverse chronological order of each state or action that either the RileyLink or currently connected pod is in or has taken.
 The entire history is only available for the currently active pod, after a pod change this history will be erased and only events from the newly activated pod will be recorded and shown.

-1. Go to the **Omnipod (POD**) tab and press the **POD MGMT (1)** button to access the **Pod Management** menu, then press the **Pod History (2)** button to view the **Settings** and **History** screen.
+1. Go to the **Omnipod (POD)** tab and press the **POD MGMT (1)** button to access the **Pod Management** menu, then press the **Pod History (2)** button to view the **Settings** and **History** screen.
 Click on the **HISTORY (3)** text to display the entire history of the RileyLink and currently active pod session.

     |RileyLink_Statistics_History_1| |RileyLink_Statistics_History_2|